IllusionAC/Illusion-InputActionSystem/README.md

 -- There's currently a bug which prevents UIButton to trigger the InputAction if any keybinds has a Modifier option.

 SetCooldown(cooldown: number) -- 0 by default, set a cooldown between each activation

+SetEnabled(boolean) -- Enable or disable the bind

+IsEnable() -- returns bind’s enable state

+GetBinds() -- returns a list of all the keybinds of the bind

 SetTapActivation(requiredTaps: number, tapWindow: number) -- 1, 0 by default, allows the bind to be activated by tapping a selected number of time.
 Cancels after a selected time